 - Efficiency - The early instruction of experts can ensure evidence is gathered and disclosure is dealt with professionally and correctly.

 - Control - An expert team acting from the first day of the investigation to the final day at court means a private prosecutor has far more control over the case, and can prioritise commercial interests.

 - Cost - Businesses can recover their costs, even where no conviction is achieved.

 Whilst previous Police involvement can hinder a case, and the CPS may be asked to intervene, these issues can be resolved with proper preparation from the start.

 Furthermore, private prosecutors can obtain civil orders for the production of documents or to freeze assets, and the Police can be encouraged to co-operate if required.

-If you have any questions regarding private prosecutions or if you have any further questions on the contents of this article, please do not hesitate to contact Jeremy Asher, Robert Readfern or Stephen Sadler of our Business Risk and Regulation Department.
+If you have any questions regarding private prosecutions or if you have any further questions on the contents of this article, please do not hesitate to contact Jeremy Asher or Robert Readfern of our Business Risk and Regulation Department.